newatoms/guides/the-content-guide/readme.md

 > 94% is the growth that an article goes through if it has a relevant main image, compared to an article that has no image at all.

-Most important is that the images enrich the article in the sense that they serve the written piece.
+Most important is that the images enrich the article in the sense that they support the written piece.
 Apart from aesthetics, images should create a certain amount of context.
 So even though images are really important in any article, an image that makes no sense can be worse than no image at all.

 A good mantra, with the addition of more multimedia in the back of our minds, is not "form follows content" but "content follows form".